annabook21/NetArmyKn1f3/docs/DESIGN.md

 -   **`MainWindow.fxml`**: The main application container.
 It defines the primary window structure, including the main menu and a `TabPane` that holds the other modules.
 Its controller is `MainWindowController`.
 -   **`SystemInformation.fxml`**: The view for the "System Information" tab.
 It contains labels and text areas to display the local machine's OS and network interface data, providing an at-a-glance dashboard of the local host's configuration.
 -   **`NetworkScanner.fxml`**: The view for the "Network Scanner" tab.
 This is the most complex view, containing input fields for scan configuration, a `TableView` for results, a `WebView` for the D3.js visualization, and controls for interacting with the map (e.g., a dropdown to switch graph layouts).
 Its controller is `NetworkScannerController`.
 -   **`NetworkProbe.fxml`**: The view for the "Network Probe" tab.
-It includes a text field for the target host, a "Start Probe" button, a `WebView` for the traceroute visualization, and a `TextArea` for raw output.
+It includes a text field for the target host, a `ChoiceBox` to select between `Traceroute` and `MTR`, a "Start Probe" button, a `WebView` for the visualization, and a `TextArea` for raw output.
 Its controller is `NetworkProbeController`.
 -   **`PacketAnalyzer.fxml`**: The view for the future "Packet Analyzer" module.
 It currently serves as a placeholder for future functionality related to live packet capture.
+-   **`PacketCrafter.fxml`**: The view for the new "Packet Crafter" tab, designed to provide a user interface for `hping3`.
+It currently serves as a placeholder.
 -   **`SettingsDialog.fxml`**: A modal dialog window for application settings.
-It provides fields for users to specify paths to required command-line tools (`nmap`, `traceroute`), ensuring the application can locate these external dependencies.
+It provides fields for users to specify paths to required command-line tools (`nmap`, `traceroute`, `mtr`, `hping3`), ensuring the application can locate these external dependencies.
 Its controller is `SettingsDialogController`.
 -   **`ToolInstallationDialog.fxml`**: A helper dialog used to guide the user through the process of installing required tools like `nmap` if they are not found on the system.
 It improves the first-run user experience by providing actionable guidance.

 ## 7. Key Architectural Patterns